ZongrongLi/EnglishEnvironmentClass/1_introduce_yourself.md

 I am so glad to meet you here `and` introduce you myself!

 - experience: (我觉得先说背景比较好)

-  I learn computers in my college,after that, I become a software engineer
+  I learn computers in my college,after that, I become a software engineer.

-  so I have been a software engineer for more than five or six years
+  so I have been a software engineer for more than five or six years.

   In my previous job, my main work is to design, develop `and` create applications within a cloud-native environment.

-  I worked for the cafeteria group, `and` mainly worked in payment architecture, , we have about `several million` transactions to deal with for a year, qps to be `1000 per second` in rush time, we provide a unified api layer to make these `30% performance improvement `and reusable in a new scenery if you interest in this, I can detail you later
+  I worked for the cafeteria group, `and` mainly worked in payment architecture, , we have about `several million` transactions to deal with for a year, qps to be `1000 per second` in rush time, we provide a unified api layer to make these `30% performance improvement` `and` reusable in a new scenery, if you interest in this, I can detail you later.

-  besides this I also do some maintenance `and` operation jobs, tunning `and` optimized database query, `and` something like that
+  besides this I also do some maintenance `and` operation jobs, tunning `and` optimized database query, `and` something like that.

 -  skills
   I have been using golang for more than 3 years, so That's my previous work I really enjoy working with going, by the way, because I can focus on business compared to another language and so on, also it solved a lot of pain points.
   So in order to keep that smoothy I have to know well about backend develop technology , such as cache, database, distribution system `and` do on.

-- personality:
+- personality
-  As regards me, I describe myself as `deliverable` and `responsible`, I believe it's very important to be responsible for the things I work for, and answer for the consequences, Furthermore,  I always value much to make the delivery on time. besides this, as you know that in China, the culture that we have to be very `proactive`, and I think it's good quality.
+  As regards me, I describe myself as `deliverable` and `responsible`, I believe it's very important to be responsible for the things I work for, and answer for the consequences, Furthermore,  I always value much to make the delivery on time.
+    besides this, as you know that in China, the culture that we have to be very `proactive`, and I think it's good quality.
   As a little introvert person for myself, I know team working is essential and I always keeping enhance my strength on this side.